 Typically you are not prompted or advised about visa requirements when you book a flight.
 Therefore it is your responsibility to do your research before booking and know what is required of you in order to travel.

 Visa requirements differ from country to country and are dependent upon the passport you are travelling on.
 Know before you go.
 Check online for what is required of your specific home country.
-For U.S. citizens click here for a good point of reference on international visa requirements for both business and tourist travel.
+U.S. citizens will find a good point of reference for international visa requirements for both business and tourist travel online.

-Ditto on vaccines, certain countries require proof of vaccinations upon arrival at their port/point of entry.
-U.S. citizens click here for an overview from the CDC (Centers for Disease Control and Prevention) on country specific vaccination requirements.
+Ditto on vaccines – certain countries require proof of vaccinations upon arrival at their port/point of entry.
+U.S. citizens will find an overview from the CDC (Centers for Disease Control and Prevention) on country specific vaccination requirements.
 The N.H.S. and TravelHealthPro also provide a compilation of countries and their vaccination prerequisites.
 Vaccines have to be administered in advance of travel.
 Be prepared, do your research and yet again, know before you go.

 Driver’s License Requirements